great-expectations/great_expectations/docs/terms/action.md

 ### Features and promises

 Actions are highly customizable.
-Great Expectations comes with common Actions for such things as sending email or Slack notifications, updating <TechnicalTag relative="../" tag="data_docs" text="Data Docs" />, and storing <TechnicalTag relative="../" tag="validation_results" text="Validation Results" /> out of the box.
+Great Expectations comes with common Actions for such things as sending email or Slack notifications, updating <TechnicalTag relative="../" tag="data_docs" text="Data Docs" />, and storing <TechnicalTag relative="../" tag="validation_result" text="Validation Results" /> out of the box.
 However, it is easy to create custom Actions by creating a subclass of Great Expectations' `ValidationAction` class and overwriting it's `_run()` method.
 This means that you can configure an Action to do literally anything you are capable of programming in Python in response to a <TechnicalTag relative="../" tag="checkpoint" text="Checkpoint" /> <TechnicalTag relative="../" tag="validation" text="Validation" /> completing.

 ### Relationship to other objects

-Actions are executed by <TechnicalTag relative="../" tag="validation_operators" text="Validation Operators" />, which are a component of Checkpoints.
+Actions are executed by <TechnicalTag relative="../" tag="validation_operator" text="Validation Operators" />, which are a component of Checkpoints.
 In general, Validation Operators function behind the scenes, so it is enough to know that Actions are configured inside the `action_list` parameter of a Checkpoint's configuration, and execute every time the Checkpoint finishes running a Validation.

 ## Use cases